Haven’t we always been told – “Old is gold”?

 This approach can be further classified into: improve existing and the duct tape approach.

-With an improve existing approach, you can improve the application designs by making a few minor additions.
-The duct tape approach helps build a new modern application synched to the main legacy application to bridge the gap in its functionality.
+With an improve existing approach, you can enhance the application designs by making a few minor additions.
+The duct tape approach helps build a new modern application synchronized with the main legacy application to bridge the gap in its functionality.

 3. Complete Software Re-engineering